cert-manager/cert-manager/docs/reference/issuers/acme/http01.rst

 =========================

 In order to allow HTTP01 challenges to be solved, we must enable the HTTP01 challenge provider on our Issuer resource.

-This can be done through setting the ``http01`` field on the ``issuer.spec.acme`` stanza.
-Cert-manager will then create and manage Ingress rules in the Kubernetes API server in order to solve HTTP-01 based challenges.
+This is done through setting the ``http01`` field on the ``issuer.spec.acme`` stanza.
+Cert-manager will then attempt to solve ACME HTTP-01 challenges by using Ingress resources

 .. code-block:: yaml
    :linenos: